typelevel/cats-effect/docs/thread-model.md

 opposed to pre-emptive) so it is the responsibility of a fiber to yield control of the CPU by suspending its runloop periodically.
-In practice this is rarely an issue as fibers automatically yield at asynchronous boundaries (eg I/O) but it does means that it is actually possible for a fiber to take control of a CPU core and never give it back if it executes some heavily CPU-bound operations like
+In practice this is rarely an issue as fibers automatically yield at asynchronous boundaries (eg I/O) but it does mean that it is actually possible for a fiber to take control of a CPU core and never give it back if it executes some heavily CPU-bound operations like

 ```scala